-A typical application-level gateway can provide proxy services for applications and protocols like Telnet, FTP (file transfers), HTTP (Web services), and SMTP (e-mail).
-Note that a separate proxy must be installed for each application-level service (some vendors achieve security by simply not providing proxies for some services, so be careful in your evaluation).
-With proxies, security policies can be much more powerful and flexible because all of the information in packets can be used by administrators to write the rules that determine how packets are handled by the gateway.
-It is easy to audit just about everything that happens on the gateway.
-You can also strip computer names to hide internal systems, and you can evaluate the contents of packets for appropriateness and security.
+A typical application-level gateway can provide proxy services for applications ad protocols like Telnet, FTP (file transfers), HTTP (Web services), and SMTP (e-mail). ote that a separate proxy must be installed for each application-level service (some endors achieve security by simply not providing proxies for some services, so be careful your evaluation).
+With proxies, security policies can be much more powerful and exible because all of the information in packets can be used by administrators to write e rules that determine how packets are handled by the gateway.
+It is easy to audit just bout everything that happens on the gateway.
+You can also strip computer names to hide aternal systems, and you can evaluate the contents of packets for appropriateness and ecurity.

-4.5.2 Network Address Translation (NAT)
+7.4.4 Network Address Translation (NAT)

-Firewalls using NAT and/or Port Address Translation (PAT) completely hide the network protected by the firewall by using many-to-one address translation.
-In most NAT implementations there is a single public IP address used for the entire network.
+Firewalls using NAT and/or Port Address Translation (PAT) completely hide the etwork protected by the firewall by using many-to-one address translation.
+In most NAT nplementations there is a single public IP address used for the entire network.
 All packets going outside the network have their internal IP addresses hidden for security, so any incoming packets are delivered to the network's public IP address.
 To handle ensuing port conflicts, PAT needs to be added to NAT.